Vivek-Avanigadda/pizza-store/README.md

 ```bash
 npm run start:dev
 ```
-5. Open New terminal in this Directory
+5. Open New terminal in this Directory:
 ```bash
 npm start
 ```